buddyfavors/autorenter-nodeexpress-api/CONTRIBUTING.md

 Before you create a new Issue:

-* Check the [Issues](https://jira.fusionalliance.com/browse/AUT) on Jira to ensure one doesn't already exist.
+* Check the [Issues](https://github.com/fusionalliance/autorenter-nodeexpress-api/issues) on GitHub to ensure one doesn't already exist.
 * Clearly describe the issue, including the steps to reproduce the issue.
 * If it's a new feature, enhancement, or restructure, explain your reasoning on why your think it should be implemented, and also provide a supporting use case.